 What is it?

-Shingles is an infection caused by the same virus that causes chickenpox (varicella zoster virus, which is a type of herpes virus).
-You can not develop shingles unless you have had a previous infection of chickenpox (usually as a child).
-The shingles may occur in people with suppressed immune system, including people with HIV and those over the age of 60 (especially those having diabetes, cancer, or other disease that may suppress immunity).
+Copper is an infection caused by the same virus that causes chicken pox (the varicella-zoster virus, which is a type of herpes virus).
+You cannot develop the shingle unless you have had a previous chicken pox infection (usually as a child).
+Copper can occur in people with suppressed immune systems, which includes people with HIV and people over the age of 60 (especially one who has diabetes, cancer, or another disease that may suppress immunity).

-More than 90% of people in the United States have antibodies against varicella-zoster virus and many develop chickenpox at some point in their lives, usually when they are school children.
-Despite the chickenpox lesions heal the virus does not die - he continues to live quietly in nerve cells near the spine.
-Since the immune system can not kill the virus completely, it can prevent the virus becomes active again, usually for life of the infected person.
+Over 90% of people in the United States have antibodies against varicella-zoster virus, and many develop chickenpox at some point in their lives, usually when they are school-age children.
+Although chickenpox lesions heal the virus does not die - it continues to live quietly in the nerve cells near the spine.
+Since the immune system cannot kill the virus completely, it can prevent the virus from becoming active again, usually for the rest of the time. life of the infected person.
 However, if the immune system becomes suppressed, the virus can escape the nerve roots and become active.
-Instead of coming back as chickenpox (varicella), he returns as shingles (zoster).
+Instead of coming back as chicken pox (varicella), it comes back as a shingle (zoster).

 When shingles occurs, it affects only one side of the body, usually in the form of a strip-shaped belt along a single line of nerves.
 The most common areas are the back, upper abdomen or face.
 It can also affect the eyes and more rarely the inner ear.
 Shingles can be very painful, but can be treated.